member_delete

 Under this root, create a type variable for each artifact type that relates to this building block in the generated deployment plan.
 The value of each artifact type comes from the deployment method, where it is freely chosen.

-• A pds variable with the name of the PDS to be deleted.
+The name of the PDS in which the artifacts are to be deleted.

 In the following example, pattern and replace are regular expressions.